tango-controls/tango-doc/source/tango-on-windows.rst

         .. image:: img/tango-on-windows/starter-as-service-01.png

-    Adjust if you installation path is different.
-In :guilabel:`Arguments` exchange ``pg-dell-new`` with proper name of your host.
+    Adjust if your installation path is different.
+In :guilabel:`Arguments` exchange ``pg-dell-new`` with the proper name of your host.

     - In the Environment tab provide TANGO_HOST variable, like: